(Klik di piksha we de ontop so to watch video for dis leson)

 For developers to implement function calling for agents, you need:

-Initialize LLM wey support function calling:
+Initialize LLM wey fit do function calling:

-# Start di Azure OpenAI client
+# Make we start di Azure OpenAI client

 client = AzureOpenAI(

-azure_endpoint = os.getenv("AZURE_OPENAI_ENDPOINT"),
+azure_endpoint = os.getenv("AZURE_AI_PROJECT_ENDPOINT"),

 api_key=os.getenv("AZURE_OPENAI_API_KEY"),